grame-cncm/faust/architecture/autodiff/README.md

 - `--input` &mdash; the signal to run through the ground truth and differentiable dsp algorithms;
+  - for differentiable algorithms with no input, any valid `.dsp` file will do;
 - `--gt` &mdash; the ground truth dsp;
 - `--diff` &mdash; the differentiable dsp to be trained/optimised.